evilC/AHK-Universal-Joystick-Remapper/README.txt

 2) Go into the Bindings tab and bind something to QuickBind.
 In this example I sall assume you used F2 eg to bind to F2: Tick "Program Mode", click the mouse in the box on the "QuickBind" row in the "Keyboard" column, then Hit F2
    IMPORTANT!!
 When done changing bindings, ALWAYS be sure to untick "Program Mode"
-3) Go to the "Axes" tab.
+3) Go to the "Axes 1" tab.
    There are 8 rows in this tab, each representing an axis on the virtual controller.
-   On the first row, set "Virtual Axis" to 1, set "Phystical Stick ID" to 1 and "Physical Axis" to 1.
+   On the first row (X), set "Physical Stick ID" to 1 and "Physical Axis" to 1.
    Now move axis 1 on your stick.
    If the "State" slider does not move, change the "Physical Stick ID" dropdown to the next option and try again ie if 1 does not work, try 2, then 3 etc...